Didn't think it was possible to get a taste of Africa in a long weekend? Think again.Read more...

 A beautiful palm-lined beach in Kololi, Banjul © Ariadne Van Zandbergen, www.africaimagelibrary.com

-In terms of character and facilities, The Gambia is a country of three distinct parts, as reflected in the structure of the regional part of this guidebook, which comprises three well-defined sections.
-The first and largest of these covers Greater Banjul and Kololi, the country’s main package tourism hub, extending over less than 1% of its area but accounting for perhaps 95% of hotels and other touristrelated facilities.
-The second section covers the remainder of the coastal belt, an attractive area dotted with low-key eco-lodges and other isolated getaways that cater to a more independent-minded travel market.
-The final section covers the untrammelled delights of Upriver Gambia, a region than accounts for about 95% of the country’s surface area but has very few facilities worth shouting about, making it the ideal African taster for the genuinely adventurous.
-But rest assured on one thing: whichever part of The Gambia you visit, better still if you expose yourself to all three, it is a wonderfully friendly and enjoyable country, one that has a habit of attracting repeat visitors year after year.
+In terms of character and facilities, The Gambia is a country of three distinct parts.
+The first, Greater Banjul and Kololi, the country’s main package-tourism hub, extends over less than 1% of its area but accounts for perhaps 95% of hotels and other tourist-related facilities.
+The remainder of the coastal belt is an attractive area dotted with low-key eco-lodges and other isolated getaways that cater to a more independent-minded travel market.
+Finally, the untrammelled delights of Upriver Gambia, a region that accounts for about 95% of the country’s surface area but has very few facilities worth shouting about, is the ideal African taster for the genuinely adventurous.
+But rest assured on one thing: whichever part of The Gambia you visit, better still if you expose yourself to all three, it is a wonderfully friendly and enjoyable country; one that has a habit of attracting repeat visitors year after year.

 When I first visited The Gambia in 1999, it immediately came across as West Africa’s oddest man out.
 For one thing, this former British colony is a tiny country, the smallest on the African mainland, only 300km long and nowhere more than 50km wide.
 Linguistically and politically, it is an incongruous Anglophone enclave surrounded on all terrestrial fronts by French-speaking Senegal.
 Furthermore, where most of West Africa is typically best suited to hardcore independent travel, The Gambia is an altogether more straightforward prospect, with a package-oriented tourist industry focused on the dense cluster of facilities along the Atlantic coastline immediately south of the capital Banjul.